 1. Become a part of your customers’ lifestyle by going mobile

 In recent years, mobile has come to dominate over desktop use, and this revolution has not surpassed the Asian markets, where app usage is at an all-time high.
 In China alone, there are 724 million mobile Internet users, who spend the majority of their time on shopping and lifestyle apps.

-Learn how to optimise your online presence within local social networks
+3. Learn how to optimize your online presence within local social networks

 Due to a digital censorship program, the world’s most popular social media platforms are not available in China- the country comprising of the world’s largest population.
 In order to increase your product’s visibility amongst online users, therefore, businesses need to adapt to the communication platforms available in the country they are targeting.

 Whether it is China’s WeChat or Japan’s LINE- finding out where do your customers spend the majority of their time online will help you engage with them on a more personal level.

 An effective marketing campaign, therefore, goes beyond researching the kind of customers you wish to target with your message and product.
 A huge part of it is also being able to facilitate organic communication with these customers, by adapting your campaign for the online platforms they use daily.

 4. Content-driven campaigns – the winning marketing tactic